 - If it’s a luxury boat or a boat that you can sleep on, you can go on overnight trips or long weekends on the water

 - Boating takes commitment – both time and financially

 - You will probably need a boat licence – check your location and boat size as some don’t require this

-- Skills and some experience is needed before jumping straight onboard on the water
+- Skills and some experience are needed before jumping straight onboard on the water

 - Fuel costs generally go up, not down!

 - Most boat owners use their boats much less than they originally anticipated

 - Costs to maintain are significant – anything marine based is far more expensive

 - You need to know a good marine mechanic, especially if the boat is moored on the water